 - Quinoa- this is obvious, but let me give some particulars.
 I have tried white, red, tri-colored, and black quinoa.
 All popped flawlessly and without issue.
 The quinoa will need to be raw quinoa, not cooked or toasted.
 I tried toasted and it would not pop for me.
 That is because it is already processed.

 - Pan- you will need a heavy bottom pan to cook the quinoa in.
 I love my Cuisinart pans for popping the quinoa.
 They have a thick bottom and are so reasonably priced.
-I buy mine at Mashall's but they are also convenient at Amazon as well.
-Any thick bottom pan that heats evenly will work.
+I buy mine at Marshall's, but just know that any thick bottom pan will work.

 How to pop quinoa

-I run a test batch of 1 tablespoon of quinoa seeds.
+- I like to start by running a test batch of 1 tablespoon of quinoa seeds.
 Add it to the pan and wait for about 5-10 seconds at the most.
 Keep the seeds in a single layer so they will pop quickly.
 The seeds should start popping right away.

 Note: not all the quinoa will pop in each batch.
-I personally don't worry about this and will throw popped and unpopped together in my recipes.
+I don't worry about this and will throw popped and unpopped together in my recipes.
+If it isn't popped, it is toasted and still tastes great too.
 If it bothers you, go ahead and pick through it and remove the unpopped quinoa.

 What is the difference between puffed quinoa and popped quinoa?

 Quinoa Puffs is a breakfast cereal you can purchase in most health food stores.
-The cereal puffed quinoa has a slightly nutty flavor and is similar in texture to rice krispies, but so much healthier!
-It is made by a mechanical process that cannot be replicated in the home kitchen.
+The cereal puffed quinoa has a slightly nutty flavor and is similar in texture to rice krispies, but so much better!
+As noted above, it is made by a mechanical process that cannot be replicated in the home kitchen.
 Puffed quinoa is perfect not just for breakfast cereal, but also making chocolate and nut bars.

 It makes a quick breakfast and is a great way to start the day.